Your Free Guide to Grants

 • Certain respiratory or breathing injuries

-The SHA grant provides a maximum of $23,444 (valid through September 30, 2024).
-The maximum allowed amount changes yearly on October 1.
+The SHA grant provides a maximum of $23,444 for FY 2024.
+The maximum allowed amount changes yearly.
 Veterans are not required to use the entire sum of money at once; they may use it up to six times throughout their lifetime.

 Temporary Residence Adaptation (TRA)